In June, N. Adam Brown, MD, MBA, wrote

 Why the Merger Was on the Table

 At first glance, the decisions seemed counterintuitive, especially for Cigna.
 MA has been highly lucrative for a number of companies.
-As the Kaiser Family Foundation notedopens in a new tab or window, "in 2021, Medicare Advantage insurers reported gross margins averaging $1,730 per enrollee, at least double the margins reported by insurers in the individual/non-group market ($745), the fully insured group/employer market ($689), and the Medicaid managed care market ($768)."
+As the Kaiser Family Foundation noted, "in 2021, Medicare Advantage insurers reported gross margins averaging $1,730 per enrollee, at least double the margins reported by insurers in the individual/non-group market ($745), the fully insured group/employer market ($689), and the Medicaid managed care market ($768)."
 Cigna's MA business was similarly profitable, generating 4.4% of the company's $179.4 billion revenue in 2022.

 But back in early November, when it became clear Cigna was leaving the MA market, Scott Fidel, a Stephens healthcare stock analyst, was on to what was likely happening.
-"We would see this action being one component of a potential pursuit of [Humana] as an acquisition target, with the divestiture being a proactive move to reduce antitrust risk," Fidel wroteopens in a new tab or window in a note to investors.
+"We would see this action being one component of a potential pursuit of [Humana] as an acquisition target, with the divestiture being a proactive move to reduce antitrust risk," Fidel wrote in a note to investors.
 If Cigna got out of MA and Humana left the commercial market, they "...would have no insurance overlap that would immediately trigger antitrust review," wrote Bob Herman of STAT News.

 Crafty.

-Both Cigna, a titan powered by its commercial business and boosted by its pharmacy benefit manager (PBM) Express Scripts, and Humana, which is expandingopens in a new tab or window its government-based business, have steadily expanded their influence in the healthcare market.
+Both Cigna, a titan powered by its commercial business and boosted by its pharmacy benefit manager (PBM) Express Scripts, and Humana, which is expanding its government-based business, have steadily expanded their influence in the healthcare market.
 The merger, at its core, appeared to be an attempt to create a more diversified managed care organization.

 One that would not have been good for providers or patients.